-- Some deposits occurred after the State-mandated deadline of no later than three days following collection. - More than one cashier uses a cash drawer during the day. - > Individual accountability for overages and shortages in cash drawers was not established. - There was an inadequate separation of duties between cash receipting, the transfer of receipted funds to the safe, and the preparation of the deposit.
+- > The Monthly Over/Short Logs were not reviewed and signed. - > Some deposits occurred after the State-mandated deadline of no later than three days following collection. - More than one cashier uses a cash drawer during the day. - Individual accountability for overages and shortages in cash drawers was not established. - There was an inadequate separation of duties between cash receipting, the transfer of receipted funds to the safe, and the preparation of the deposit.

-"Fine and Fee Waiver" forms were not used in numerical sequence and some were missing.
+The staff who authorize and approve the "Fine and Fee Waiver" forms occasionally only initialed the forms.
 County libraries collect fines and fees incurred by patrons for overdue, lost, and damaged items.
 In some instances, fines and fees are waived by Library personnel.
 When this occurs, Library policy requires that an approval form be completed.
 The policy also requires that the employee handling the waiver update the patron's library record.
 Each library employee at the Circulation Desk can waive fines or fees depending on the circumstances from the patron, and if the reason corresponds to one of the reasons that has been established by the Library Administration.
 There must be "good cause" for such an action, and the waiver of fines/fees must be approved by a supervisor.